hovel/pybbm/docs/updates.rst

   This value can be changed by setting :ref:`PYBB_ANONYMOUS_VIEWS_CACHE_BUFFER`.
 Also added custom filter `pybbm_calc_topic_views` that calc actual views count for topic
 * Fix for migration that may fails on clean mysql installation
-* Fixed perfomance issue with feed views
+* Fixed performance issue with feed views
 * Using custom permissions handler in feed views

 0.14.4 -> 0.14.5